rahul215/Simple_Chatty_Bot1/README.md

 > #### Rahul Saxena

 ## Acknowledgement
-> This Project is under the guidance of my mentor Mr. Divyansh Bhardwaj.
+> This Project is made under the guidance of my mentor Mr. Divyansh Bhardwaj.
 Do Follow Him [HERE](https://github.com/dbc2201).